Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Introduction

 \subsubsection{Finite \& Mean-field team games}

-As opposed to the above frameworks which consider a single team problem, there are only a handful of works considering games among multiple teams\cite{hogeboom2023zero,lagoudakis2002learning,ghimire2023solving,maity2017linear,aggarwal2024linear}.
-Specifically, the paper \cite{hogeboom2023zero} has investigated the properties of the saddle-point equilibrium in a two-team zero-sum game; \cite{lagoudakis2002learning} has proposed a learning algorithm for zero-sum Markov games between teams of multiple agents, with extensions to general sum 2-team games in \cite{ghimire2023solving}; \cite{maity2017linear} has provided only the Nash controller policies for 2-team general sum games without explicit sensor policy computation, which becomes challenging even for a 2-team problem; and \cite{aggarwal2024linear} has solved for best response sensor policies for one player with asymmetric sensing and a zero-sum game setup.
+As opposed to the above frameworks which consider a single team problem, there are only a handful of works considering games among multiple teams\cite{hogeboom2023zero,lagoudakis2002learning,ghimire2023solving,maity2017linear}.
+Specifically, the paper \cite{hogeboom2023zero} has investigated the properties of the saddle-point equilibrium in a two-team zero-sum game; \cite{lagoudakis2002learning} has proposed a learning algorithm for zero-sum Markov games between teams of multiple agents, with extensions to general sum 2-team games in \cite{ghimire2023solving}; and \cite{maity2017linear} has provided only the Nash controller policies for 2-team general sum games without explicit sensor policy computation, which becomes challenging even for a 2-team problem.

 To alleviate the above issue of equilibrium policy computation, the framework of mean-field games (MFGs) (which forms a subset of the mean-field team games with each team constituting a single DM) was introduced simultaneously in \cite{huang2007large} and \cite{lasry2007mean}.
-The idea behind the same is to compute approximate decentralized Nash equilibrium policies for agents by passing to an infinite agent system (under suitable assumptions of anonymity between agents), in which case the effect of actions of any specific agent becomes insignificant on that of the other agents, thereby leading to an aggregation effect.
-Under this scenario, one can solve for a representative agent's equilibrium policy within the infinite agent system which is consistent with that of the population and then characterize its approximation with respect to the centralized Nash equilibrium policies for the finite-agent system.
+The idea behind the same is to compute approximate decentralized Nash equilibrium policies for agents by passing to an infinite agent system (under suitable assumptions of anonymity between agents), in which case the effect of actions of any specific agent becomes insignificant on that of the other agents, thereby leading to a decoupling effect.
+Under this scenario, one can solve for a representative agent's equilibrium policy within the infinite agent system, which is consistent with that of the population and then characterize its approximation with respect to the centralized Nash equilibrium policies for the finite-agent system.